amardeep0/learnPunjabi/README.md

   - **[Listening and Speaking](https://amardeep0.github.io/learnPunjabi/Listening_and_Speaking_Topics)**

   - **[eLearnPunjabi Course](http://elearnpunjabi.com/default.aspx)** - Free (sign up required for getting access to the content).
-     Videos of every day conversations from this course may provide experience of Punjab culture.
+     Videos of every day conversations from this course will help learning Colloquial Panjabi and experience of Punjab culture.